farzanyazdanjou/coconut-open-api-js/README.md

 Set a relationship which will tell the API to use the given attendee model(s) when creating a new appointment.

+- `withInviteOnly(inviteOnlyResources?: boolean)`

+Set an attribute which will tell the API to allow invite only location, service and user to be used when creating an appointment.

 ##### Example

 ```javascript